Cumulocity-IoT/cumulocity-xdk-agent/README.md

 ## Procedure when re-registering device in Cumulocity tenant

-1. Delete entries MQTTUSER und MQTTPASSWORD löschen from the file "config.txt"
+1. Delete entries MQTTUSER und MQTTPASSWORD from the file "config.txt" stored on the SD card
-2. Delete XDK from Cumulocity Tenant
+2. Delete XDK from Cumulocity Tenant.
+Navigate to the device in the Cockpit and delete device
-3. Restart XDK and register XDKs again
+3. Restart XDK and register XDKs again as before

 ## Troubleshooting